 Insulated & Waterproof Footwear

-• Gaiters can help keep snow out of your boots and provide extra warmth.
+- Gaiters keep snow out of your boots and provide extra warmth.
+This pair is a basic model that does the job well!

 Hand & Head Protection